tara-hassanzadeh/web-scraping-tool/README.md

 🚀 How to Run in Google Colab
 	1. Open Google Colab
 	2. Create a new notebook
-	3. Paste and run the code
+	3. Paste and run the code: https://colab.research.google.com/github/tara-hassanzadeh/web-scraping-tool/blob/main/Untitled29.ipynb
     4. Enter the webpage URL when prompted 🌐
 	5. Headlines and image URLs will appear below the code cell 🖥️

 ⸻